CmosTheBattery/zscript-badass-edition/README.md

 #### the turbo nerd way

+if you have some knowledge of git and/or you're a linux user this is the best option

 1. open your terminal of choice

 2. write `git clone https://github.com/freedoom-badass-edition/freedoom-badass-edition.git` and press enter

-3. type in the name of the executable of your sourceport and `freedoom-badass-edition` following it (`gzdoom freedoom-badass-edition` for example)
+3. type in the name of the executable of your sourceport and `freedoom-badass-edition` following it (`uzdoom freedoom-badass-edition` for example)

 4. enjoy (optional)

+#### the stable way

+this is the most stable out of the other ones but isn't the latest

+it is generally advised that you use the other methods

+1. click on "Releases"

+2. click "Source code"

+3. drag and drop the downloaded file into your sourceport of choice or use a launcher

+4. enjoy (optional)

+if you encounter problems you can contact the fine people at our [discord](https://discord.gg/Rb6DyWyNXV)

 # faq